RenderKit/oidn/doc/api.md

 ------ ------------ -------- --------------------------------------------------
 Type   Name          Default Description
 ------ ------------ -------- --------------------------------------------------
-int    numThreads          0 maximum number of threads which Open Image Denoise
+int    numThreads          0 maximum number of threads which the library should
-                             should use; 0 will set it automatically to get the best performance
+                             use; 0 will set it automatically to get the best performance

 bool   setAffinity      true bind software threads to hardware threads if set
                              to true (improves performance); false disables